 - Line a small bowl with foil, letting some excess to hang over the sides.
 Pour the brown butter into the bowl, leaving behind the dark bits in the bottom of the pot.
 Freeze for 1 hour.

 - Remove the solidified brown butter from the bowl and cut into small chunks.
-Prepare the crust according to the recipe instructions.

 Make the filling